breadbros/BREADitor/README.md

 * ME4 bugs / improvements

   - tileset
-    * tileset +/- zoom seems to lose its "middle range" levels after a few uses
     * If you've selected a parallax layer, the parallax offsets will apply to the tileset (???)

   - general